-EnergyAustralia NSW recognises its commitment given in clause 2.7 prior to implementing any forced redundancy termination(s), the following process shall apply:

-- 29.4.1.
-Consult with employees and their Union representatives (as per clause 3 Consultation) on the positions that are to be made redundant and if applicable, the forced redundancy selection matrix to be used.
-EnergyAustralia NSW will seek advice from Union representatives to establish the redundancy selection matrix. - 29.4.2.
-EnergyAustralia NSW will then use the selection matrix to conduct a preliminary assessment to identify employees at risk of forced redundancy, via a panel arrangement including the Unions or employee representatives.
-Affected employees will be provided opportunity to respond to the selection matrix in order to assist in providing information required for determining the preliminary assessment. - 29.4.3.
-EnergyAustralia NSW will provide those employees identified by EnergyAustralia NSW as being at risk of forced redundancy written details of their preliminary assessment.
+- a) Cease the use of supplementary, fixed-term, casual and labour hire workers engaged to conduct project work or relieve in vacant positions, in favour of reallocating work performed by such workers to employees, where this is practicable in terms of business needs.
+The parties acknowledge that special consideration will be given to matters such as associated legal impacts, commercial impacts, the extent of retraining required to replace such workers including specialist skills and the associated impact on the business by the loss of these skills. - b) If further work force reductions are required, EnergyAustralia NSW will next call for expressions of interest (EOI) in voluntary redundancies.
+Decisions on voluntary redundancy offerings, will be made by EnergyAustralia NSW and be based on both the employee skills mix and operational requirements of EnergyAustralia NSW. - c) Where reasonably practical, and subject to suitability, EnergyAustralia NSW will use its best endeavours to offer redeployment opportunity within the business or arrange and support alternative employment opportunities with new or other employers. - d) If any further employee reductions are required, and all other avenues have been exhausted, a forced redundancy program will then be implemented. - 30.4.
+Forced Redundancy - EnergyAustralia NSW recognises prior to implementing any forced redundancy termination(s), the following process shall apply: - a) Consult with employees and their Union representatives (as per Clause 1 Consultation) on the positions that are to be made redundant and if applicable, the forced redundancy selection matrix to be used.
+EnergyAustralia NSW will seek advice from Union representatives to establish the redundancy selection matrix. - EnergyAustralia NSW will then use the selection matrix to conduct a preliminary assessment to identify employees at risk of forced redundancy, via a panel arrangement including the Unions or employee representatives.
+Affected employees will be provided opportunity to respond to the selection matrix in order to assist in providing information required for determining the preliminary assessment. - c) EnergyAustralia NSW will provide those employees identified by EnergyAustralia NSW as being at risk of forced redundancy written details of their preliminary assessment.
 Such employees will be provided the opportunity to individually respond to their preliminary assessment and this may involve a support person at their discretion.
-The panel will use employee responses to inform final decision making and to identify forced redundancy terminations. - 29.4.4.
-Following final decision making on forced redundancy terminations, EnergyAustralia NSW will formally advise affected employees individually of the outcome of the application of the selection matrix, as well as associated exit information where appropriate.
+The panel will use employee responses to inform final decision making and to identify forced redundancy terminations. - d) Following final decision making on forced redundancy terminations, EnergyAustralia NSW will formally advise affected employees individually of the outcome of the application of the selection matrix, as well as associated exit information where appropriate.
 Unions representatives will be provided a report of the outcome of the forced redundancy process.